ANNOUNCEMENT/$5M Seed Round

 • Prompts signal intent and framing preferences

 In a pure LLM system, learnings are discarded after each session.
-In our architecture, it's encoded into a symbolic constraint system that conditions future generation.
+In our architecture, they're encoded into a symbolic constraint system that conditions future generation.

 Standard LLM generation: